 Nonetheless as with any construction material in order to get the best bang for your buck there a few things you’ll need to consider:

-- While this typically goes without saying, the size of the area on your roof that you need to cover with TPO is one of the biggest factors in deciding how much you’ll pay for the installation of the material, with the larger the area equating to larger and larger costs.
+• While this typically goes without saying, the size of the area on your roof that you need to cover with TPO is one of the biggest factors in deciding how much you’ll pay for the installation of the material, with the larger the area equating to larger and larger costs.

-- As previously stated, TPO must be attached to a substrate, whether it be the material beneath an existing roof, or onto an existing roof itself.
+• As previously stated, TPO must be attached to a substrate, whether it be the material beneath an existing roof, or onto an existing roof itself.
 This means that the better the condition your roof is in, the more likely you’ll be billed for less prep work.

-- A commonly overlooked source of cost when installing a new roof is how easy contractors can access your roof.
+• A commonly overlooked source of cost when installing a new roof is how easy contractors can access your roof.
 This is because not only to contractors have to get up to your roof to install new materials, but they also need to transport large loads of materials with them.
 Therefore the easier the access, the less you’ll be charged.

-- Most roofs require some form of insulation to be installed before the roofing membrane to ensure some sort of energy efficiency and although TPO has a Resistance to ultraviolet and ozone chemicals, this rule does still apply.
+• Most roofs require some form of insulation to be installed before the roofing membrane to ensure some sort of energy efficiency and although TPO has a Resistance to ultraviolet and ozone chemicals, this rule does still apply.
 As we’ve previously mentioned different types of insulation carry different price tags, and can therefore play a large role in the cost of your new TPO roof.

-- Like insulation, the kind of membrane you choose can affect the cost of your roof.
+• Like insulation, the kind of membrane you choose can affect the cost of your roof.

-- There are two ways to install TPO as a commercial roofing solution.
+• There are two ways to install TPO as a commercial roofing solution.
 The first way is to follow a mechanically attached route that employs fasteners that tend to loosen and break down over time leading a requirement for regular maintenance.
 The second is via a hot air weld that is quick and extremely effective and requires less maintenance than the other option, though as a trade-off is slightly more expensive.
 Whichever method you choose will affect the cost of your new roof.

-The number of penetrations in your roof can also adversely affect the cost of your new roof.
-This means that for every vent, pipe, or duct the installation of your TPO roofing membrane will be more complex and will consequently cost more simply to install.
-Likewise, the penetrations can help lead to leaks and degradations that are costly to repair. - What kind of warranty you have on your TPO membrane can hugely affect the cost of your new roof in the long run.
+• What kind of warranty you have on your TPO membrane can hugely affect the cost of your new roof in the long run.
 Those with less comprehensive warranties will likely find themselves shelling out more often for repairs and maintenance.
 Likewise, those with more comprehensive warranties will find themselves paying slightly more upfront, but are likely to recuperate the extra charges in saved maintenance in the long run.

 Advantages of employing TPO roofing